 Understanding the Engineering Tax

 "But wait—you said QGIS is free!"
-Yes, the licence is free.
-But someone needs to:
+A software licence is only one part of the operating cost.
+Someone still needs to:

 Maintain library compatibility